m-glowacki/StableDiffusionPUPPI/README.md

 # StableDiffusionPUPPI

-Repository for the Bristol ML@L1 Hackathon project! :)
+Repository for Stable Diffusion chain used for Pile-up mitigation/

 ## Getting started